cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Enter the following data into the form:

+    The name of the Button Group, or menu, as shown in the UI:

     ***Text:*** Tools

+    A description text which will be shown when hovering the mouse over the Button Group:

     ***Hover Text:*** Additional tasks

+    An icon for the Button Group:

     ***Icon:*** search for the wrench symbol in ***Font Awesome***